 The term commodity market refers to legally regulated exchange where raw goods or primary products, such as agricultural produce, metals and electricity, are bought and sold using standardised contracts (e.g. the London Metal Exchange).

 Exceptionally advantageous conditions include a one-time event such as a sale by public auction or a sale resulting from liquidation, bankruptcy or receivership.

 Guide to unsolicited unique proposals

-An unsolicited unique proposal is an approach initiated by a supplier proposing a unique solution which is not available in the market place.
+An unsolicited unique proposal is an approach initiated by a supplier proposing a unique solution that is not available in the marketplace.